If at any point you’ve traveled by plane, boat, roller coaster, or even VR headset, you’ve likely experienced some form of motion sickness.

 3. Psi Acupressure Bands

-The Psi Acupressure Bands are a top choice among inexpensive motion sickness bracelets.
+The Psi Acupressure Bands are a top choice among inexpensive motion sickness bands.
 These bands subvert the high price tag of magnetic pulsing devices by relying on steady acupressure to disrupt signals of your symptoms.

 This set of two bands is meant to be worn one on each wrist, placed over the same Nei-Kuan acupressure point as the ReliefBand.